The terrifying reality of COVID-19!

-After contracting COVID-19, some people continue to experience symptoms such as fatigue and shortness of breath even after they have recovered.
-Because it is a new virus, much is unknown about its long-term effects, but there have been a series of reports both in Japan and overseas that these may be after-effects.
-The Ministry of Health, Labor and Welfare has decided to begin a survey of the situation in August.
+Some people who have recovered from COVID-19 infection continue to experience symptoms such as fatigue and shortness of breath.
+Because it's a new virus, much remains unknown about its long-term effects, but reports of these symptoms being "long-term effects" are increasing both domestically and internationally.
+The Ministry of Health, Labour and Welfare has decided to begin an investigation into the situation in August.

-[Feeling fatigued even after being discharged from hospital]
+[Still feeling lethargic after being discharged from the hospital]

-A teenage male student from Chiba Prefecture who was infected with the new coronavirus in early April still suffers from fever, headache, fatigue, chest pain, and occasional breakouts of eczema, more than three months after the onset of symptoms.
+A male student in his teens from Chiba Prefecture who contracted the novel coronavirus in early April still suffers from fever, headaches, lethargy, and chest pain, as well as occasional rashes, more than three months after the onset of symptoms.

 After finding out that he was positive, there were no hospital beds available, so he waited at home.
 She was able to be hospitalized 20 days later, and after being discharged about two weeks later, she was treated at a hotel and at home, but she continued to feel unwell and was readmitted to the hospital in June.
 She is now home and out of the hospital, but sees a doctor when her symptoms get worse.